cdztt/monocraft-VSCodeColorTheme/README.md

 1. Use the 'Install from VSIX' command in the extensions view (under the ...) to install your extension

 #### keyboard shortcut
-Besides a color theme, there is a keyboard shortcut
+Besides a color theme, there is a keyboard shortcut.
 * Ctrl + ,
 > Append a comma( , ) at the end of the current line.